What Are Microaggressions? 9 Subtle Insults You Need to Stop Saying

 The problem: Zeroing in on the length and/or texture of any person’s hair is unmannerly at best however questioning a woman of color about the authenticity of her hair suggests skepticism about its facade.
 It also supports the stereotypical notions about women of color and insecurities about their appearance.

 The solution: Her hair isn’t your business.
 Fight the urge to ask a woman if her hair is real no matter what color she is.
 It can be a sensitive subject for some and even if it isn’t, a woman’s hair is her personal business and no one else’s and should have no bearing on how she is viewed or treated.
 In fact, this goes for men, too.
+Keep these examples in mind next time you ask, “What is a microaggression?”
 Next, read on to learn 12 everyday expressions that are actually racist.

 For more on this important issue, see our guide to the Fight Against Racism.